edgi-govdata-archiving/web-monitoring-processing/README.md

 1. Query external sources of captured web pages (e.g. Internet Archive, Page Freezer, Sentry), and formulate a request for importing their version and page metadata into web-monitoring-db.
-2. Provide a web service that computes the "diff" between two versions of a page in response to a query from web-monitoring-db.
-3. Query web-monitoring-db for new Changes, analyze them in an automated pipeline to assign priority and/or filter out uninteresting ones, and submit this information back to web-monitoring-db.
+2. Query web-monitoring-db for new Changes, analyze them in an automated pipeline to assign priority and/or filter out uninteresting ones, and submit this information back to web-monitoring-db.